sg-wireless/sg-sdk/src/comps/lora/docs/lora-callback.md

 - **In LoRa-RAW mode**

-    It is generated if the device is set to receive something from the air and successfully received new data. or the device is set in continuout receiving mode and new data received and present to be delivered to the user.
+    It is generated if the device is set to receive something from the air and successfully received new data. or the device is set in continuous receiving mode and new data received and present to be delivered to the user.

+    The event data attached to this event in the callback is a tuble that carry the following key information:
+    - `data` a byte array object containing the actual received data.
+    - `RSSI` an integer value represnting the RSSI of the received signal.
+    - `SNR` an integer value represnting the SNR of the received signal.

 - **In LoRa-WAN mode**